 Ahmed Deedat (1918-2005) was, in his time, one of the more effective Muslim critics of Christianity that I’d come across, and I suspect he’s been a pathfinder for Muslim apologists ever since.
 He seems to have spent the major part of his life crusading against Christianity, proving himself to be an avowed enemy of God, even though he thought he was serving him.
 Although he memorised many verses of the Bible, his poor understanding of it is obvious to any bible-believing Christian, and he doesn’t hesitate to correct we “ignorant” Christians who don’t know our Bible as well as he thinks he does.
 Being a child of hell himself, he is also responsible for leading many others there as well, as he promotes his false religion of Islam at the expense of the Truth of Christianity.
 However, his effectiveness has most likely been mainly in the lands of Islam and among Middle Eastern and Muslim communities rather than in the West.

 He cleverly portrays his Christian opponents as being absolute fools as he shows them how embarrassingly insufficient the Christian Bible is, especially when compared to the “Glorious Qur’an”.
 On one occasion, he tells us, when addressing the supervisor of the Bible House in Johannesburg, he quoted in Arabic the “most noble, elevated and sublime language” of the account of the virgin birth of Jesus as described in the Qur’an, and compared it to the “distasteful gutter language” of the Bible account (see Luke 1:35).
 He then challenged the supervisor, an ordained minister, by asking him which version he would rather give his daughter.
 The minister, Mr Deedat tells us, bowed his head in humility and admitted: “The Quranic version” (“Christ in Islam” Chapter 5).
-I burst out laughing as I read this account, a not unusual occurrence in Deedat’s writings, as he heroically does battle with various types of Christians, vanquishing each of them in turn, and leaving them defeated and humiliated, along with the Bible and Christianity itself; and as I chuckled to myself I wondered “Are these people real?
-Where does he get them from?”
+I burst out laughing as I read this account, a not unusual occurrence in Deedat’s writings, as he heroically does battle with various types of Christians, vanquishing each of them in turn, and leaving them defeated and humiliated, along with the Bible and Christianity itself; and as I chuckled to myself I wondered “Is he for real?
+Where does he get these people from?”

 Did Jesus Claim to be God?

 YouTube has a film clip which has Ahmed Deedat speaking to an obviously Muslim audience.
 In it he issues a challenge to anybody to give a single verse where Jesus claims to be God.
 Contrary to what Mr Deedat and the many Muslim apologists insist, that Jesus never once claimed to be God, a simple reading of the gospels will show their claim to be ignorance and wishful thinking at best.
 But they have to say this because the Qur’an only has Jesus as a prophet.
 And in the Qur’an, Allah states that he has no son and pronounces a curse on all who say he does.
 It is understandable that they do not wish to disagree with their holy book, and nobody has a problem with that.
 If they profess Islam, then they must do what Muslims do and believe what Muslims believe.
 If they didn’t, they would be unfaithful to their religion.
-But Mr Deedat and the multitude of Muslim apologists go much further than that and claim that Jesus never said he was God.
+But Mr Deedat and the multitude of Muslim apologists go much further than that and claim that the Jesus of the Bible never said he was God.
 They speak with an assumed and assured authority about a holy book which isn’t theirs.
 They claim to know all about the central figure in the Bible – Jesus Christ.
 And they cherry-pick verses from the Bible which they vainly think bolster their claims; but these verses are taken out of their context and do not mean what these Muslims would have them to mean.

 Ahmed Deedat has no right to do anything with or to the Bible unless he is seeking to be right with the God of the Bible.
 Just like all critics of God and the Bible, he approaches it with a mind already made up.
 So, instead of placing himself in submission to God’s words, he approaches it with the intention of disproving and even ridiculing it, despite that the Qur’an accepts it as revelation from God.
 For example: “To thee We sent the Scripture In truth, confirming The scripture that came before it, and guarding it in safety…” (Sura 2:48).
 “And this is a Book which We have sent down, Bringing blessings, and confirming (The revelations) which came Before….”
 (Sura 6:92).